UWCA: Urban Wilderness Canoe Adventures

-Since 2008, UWCA has served more than 55,000 youth and families in the Twin Cities.
+Since 2008, UWCA has served more than 70,000 youth and families in the Twin Cities and rural Minnesota.
 Its outreach program, the Canoemobile, has reached thousands more youth in cities across America.
 The UWCA offers numerous opportunities for youth, teachers, families, community groups, volunteers, and other supporters to experience the outdoors close to home.
 Whether hiking with our expert guides or a National Park Service Ranger, or paddling a handmade, 24′ Voyageur Canoe on your local waterway, your UWCA experience is sure to be memorable and life-changing.

 Discover More With UWCA